Home Recipes Amish Potato Salad (Old-Fashioned Recipe)

 Ingredients

-• Potatoes – The star of the dish.
+• Potatoes.
+The star of the dish.
 Pick from my top 3 potato varieties for Amish potato salad.

-• Eggs – An essential element to the dressing.
+• Eggs.
+An essential element to the dressing.
 Aside from binding the ingredients together, it also helps give the dressing a smooth and creamy consistency.

-• Apple Cider Vinegar – It adds just a subtle tartness to the dressing, providing a nice contrast to its richness.
+• Apple cider vinegar.
+It adds just a subtle tartness to the dressing, providing a nice contrast to its richness.

-• Milk – For an incredibly rich and creamy dressing.
+• Milk.
+For an incredibly rich and creamy dressing.

-• Yellow Mustard – Adds subtle tanginess to the dressing.
+• Yellow Mustard.
+Adds subtle tanginess to the dressing.

-• Butter – Adds shine and even more richness to the dressing.
+• Butter.
+Adds shine and even more richness to the dressing.

-• Celery Seed – For flavor.
+• Celery Seed.
+For earthy, savory flavor.

-• Hard-Boiled Eggs – Another element that provides creaminess and richness galore!
+• Hard-boiled eggs.
+Another element that provides creaminess and richness galore!
 They’re also what gives the salad its signature yellow hue.

 Amish Potato Salad Topped With Freshly Sliced Celery